thUSD — Retail Risk Report

 The institutional pieces are genuinely strong.
 Wellington Management, Standard Chartered’s Libeara, FundBridge, SIG, Flowdesk, Amber, and Concrete (which ran the $100M Genesis pre-deposit vault) are all real names.
 The founders are ex-Optiver and IMC quant traders — directly relevant experience for the gold-futures basis trade.
 Theo’s prior product, thBILL, has run since July 2025 without a public incident.

 The catch for retail is the same as thBILL’s: you do not have a primary redemption path.
 Mint and redeem are KYC-whitelisted, so non-institutional users can only enter and exit via DEX.
-Secondary liquidity is structurally thin (aggregate DEX TVL on Arbitrum is ~$32K across the live pools with effectively zero meaningful volume), and the primary rail itself has a hard $200,000-per-transaction redemption cap.
+Secondary liquidity is structurally thin — the real price-discovery venue is a roughly $4.75M Uniswap V4 pool on Ethereum (Arbitrum is dust, and the pair public aggregators surface there is a different token; see below), modest against a supply that has now grown past $136M — and the primary rail itself has a hard $200,000-per-transaction redemption cap.
 The product is best read as opt-in early access for institutional capital — retail can hold it, but the structural exit story is meaningfully worse than crvUSD, OUSD, or even thBILL.

 Appropriate for: DeFi-comfortable users who already understand Ethena-style synthetic dollars, are sizing well below DEX depth, and want exposure to the gold-basis trade.
 Not appropriate for: anyone who needs instant or sized liquidity, anyone who wants direct legal claim on the underlying gold or Treasuries, or anyone uncomfortable with a very young product running an off-chain strategy with zero proof-of-reserves.